Skip to main content

 It is earlier than all of that.
 It is the scene where you are inside his head and you can feel him rearranging his entire day around a woman who has not looked at him once without narrowing her eyes.

-And then the chapter shifts.
-You are behind her eyes now.
 She noticed all of it.
 She just cannot figure out why it makes her so furious.

 You are two chapters in and already in trouble.